wlamnorman/evographs/README.md

 ## :beetle: known-bugs :bug:

 ## TODO
+* Make sure the Graph is connected, if a Node has no connections then add a random edge(?)

 Finish `MoranModel` class (coming in v2 of `moran_model.py`) with proper fitness functions based of a payoff matrix
 * Proper fitness function based on given payoff matrix and proportion of strategies.
 * Visualise fitness over generations